Mahbubgit/bdtools-client/README.md

         Blogs page contains 5 questions and their answers.
     </li>
     <li>
-        If a logged in user click on Dashboard, he/she will see My Orders, Add A Review, My Profile and My Portfolio options on the side nav.
+        If a logged in user click on Dashboard, he/she(not Admin user) will see My Orders, Add A Review, My Profile and My Portfolio options on the side nav.
     </li>
     <li>
         On My Orders page, the logged-in user will see only their orders.
 User can cancel any order that is not paid or payment by a credit card.